 With the village being a bit of a tourist haven, there are gift shops there.
 I explored one that sold lots of cool figurines wearing hanboks as well as items from Korea, China, and Nepal.
 Some of the most beautiful items included traditional masks and boxes made of mother of pearl!

-Hands down, one of the top things to see and do in Seoul is ride the KTX, or Korean Express.
-The KTX is Korea’s bullet train, which is a high-speed train that travels at speeds up to 190 mph.
+Hands down, one of the top things to see and do in Seoul is ride the KTX bullet train, or Korean Express.
+This high-speed train travels at speeds up to 190 mph.
 They make traveling between distant cities quick and affordable.
 There are similar trains in both Japan and China.

 I rode the KTX several times during my time in South Korea.
 I rode Economy Class from Seoul to Busan.
 You catch the train at Seoul Station.
 I recommend booking your tickets 4 or 5 days in advance if you’re planning on traveling during the weekend.
 Expect to pay 59,800 won, or about $50 USD, for a ticket.
 It’s roughly half the price of what you’d pay for a comparable bullet train ride in Japan!

 Remember to be on time for your KTX trains.
 They arrive at the platform on time and leave five minutes later whether you’re on board or not.
 The ride is quite comfortable.
 The seats recline and there’s lots of leg room, which is great if you’re six feet tall like me!
 A ride from Seoul to Busan should take around 2 hours and 15 minutes and will take you across green hills and farming communities.

 I rode First Class back to Seoul, which cost 83,700 won, or about $69 USD.
 First Class riders are given a package with mixed nuts, a chocolate chip cookie, and hand wipes.
 There’s also a water machine that provides you with an ice-cold bottle of water for free.
 Riding First Class is among the best things to see and do in Seoul.
 If you can afford it, go for it!